 “Playing doubles game is actually really fun!”
 Many tennis players will agree with this.
 Doubles games are more relaxed and less intense by their nature.
 You often find smiles and laughter bouncing around the courts during or after matches.
-Although having a good time and socializing is a big part of recreational tennis doubles, knowing fundamentals and basic strategies of a doubles game can help you win matches and have more fun playing doubles.
+Although having a good time and socializing is a big part of recreational tennis doubles, knowing the fundamentals and basic strategies of a doubles game can help you win matches and have more fun playing doubles.

 Find the right tennis partner